fly115/Sandtable-patterns/README.md

 # Sandtable-patterns
 collection of sandtable (sysiphus style) patterns in gcode format.
-These are all intneded for a 500x500mm sand drawing area.
-I run these on octoprint using the playlist plugin (https://github.com/jneilliii/OctoPrint-Playlist)
+These are all currently adjusted for a 500x500mm sand drawing area.
-I also suggest using the Mutiple Upload plugin (https://plugins.octoprint.org/plugins/MultipleUpload/) to allow you to upload patterns to octoprint in a batch.

 Upload to sandify.org to make them suit your sandtable dimensions.
 Should also work with sysiphus tables if you export as .THR
+I run these on octoprint using the playlist plugin (https://github.com/jneilliii/OctoPrint-Playlist) I also suggest using the Mutiple Upload plugin (https://plugins.octoprint.org/plugins/MultipleUpload/) to allow you to upload patterns to octoprint in a batch.

 These are patterns that I have created or collected from various places over time.
 Most of them are not my original patterns but they are all publicly available.